 Day 16: How do you think this deity represents the values of their pantheon and cultural origins?

-Whilst Hermes is so adaptable, He is originally from a time when Gods ruled the Multiverse.
+Whilst Hermes is so adaptable, originally is from a time when Gods ruled the Multiverse.
 They were fallible with human qualities we could relate to, frightening and we were often victim to their whims.
 Of course Hermes can be all of these things: as inventor of fire He plays a large part in the cosmology of human evolution, and it was also He that made the first sacrifices to honor the deathless Ones.
-He empowers both Gods and Humans, Hermes is friend to all who seek Him out.
-Even His brother Apollo whom He tricks and steals from over and over, cannot help but barter, deal or trade with Hermes; the macrocosmic drama played over and over in ancient marketplaces.
+He empowers both Gods and Humans; Hermes is friend to all who seek Him out.
+Even His brother Apollo, whom He tricks and steals from over and over, cannot help but barter, deal or trade with Hermes; the macrocosmic drama played over and over in ancient marketplaces.
 In His dealings, Hermes always manages to come out on top....and why not?
-The ancients knew life was not always fair, but the real trick is doing business in a way which makes you profit and popular.
-That takes charisma and Hermes exudes it.
+The ancients knew life was not always fair, but the real trick is doing business in a way which makes you profitable and popular.
+That takes charisma, and Hermes exudes it.
 Business savvy and social prowess are a few of the values which never seem to die, immortal as Hermes Himself.

 Hermes also values His progeny and children, familial connections which are very much central to Hellenic culture.
 Here, the modern American family is only the immediate members; grandparents and other extended family are usually farther away and not such a central part of daily life.
 This is a real tragedy as household worship included several generations, who often lived under the same roof.
 This also ties in with the concept of hospitality, a huge part of most pagan pantheons.